oscar-bender-stone/honors-thesis/source/1_introduction.typ

 find them.

-// TODO: cite main claims about journals/research communities/etc as needed
-// TODO: finish main problems.
-THEN get into ontologies as one proposals, and then explore other options possibly?
-Maybe just ontologies
-The separation of these communities raises a key question: _can_ knowledge across disciplines be bridged together?
-Publications have become more widely available thanks to the internet, even behind a paywall or subscriptions, but there are more challenges to storing the knowledge therein.
+// TODO: cite main claims about journals/research communities/etc as needed The separation of these communities raises a key question: _can_ knowledge across disciplines be bridged together?
+Publications have become more widely available thanks to the internet, even behind a paywall or subscriptions.
+However, there are more challenges to storing the knowledge therein, as recognized by several papers, including @FAIR_guiding_science.
 Firstly, journals are usually highly specialized, require an immense understanding of the broader concepts involved and nomenclautre used.
 This is clear in the sciences, as explored in @hierarchy_science, @specialized_science.
 Additionally, representing knowledge can be difficult.
 In mathematics, for example, several attempts have been made to catalog major theories and results.
 [DESCRIBE ATTEMPTS & LIMITATIONS].
-Finally, .
-All of these challenges demonstrate the difficulty in creating a knowledge base with both broad applicability and faithful representations to the original research.
+In other subjects, like the social sciences, there are _no_ standard terms, and the majority of cited references are books, which are not indexed by many databases @social_sciences_databases.
+These are [challenging synonym] for existing tools @hierarchy_science.
+As another challenge, many formats are fragile to incorrect syntax [EXPLAIN AND ELABORATE].
+Each of these challenges, a small fraction of existing barriers, demonstrate the difficulty in creating a knowledge base with both broad applicability and faithful representations to the original research.

+// TODO: finish main problems.
+THEN get into ontologies as one proposals, and then explore other options possibly?
+Maybe just ontologies
+There is one existing approach to these problems: ontologies.
+[Explain use of AI AND how it doesn't work well with, e.g., logical formulas or such, IF this is true.
+Or maybe this IS still limited?]

 == Bridging Formal Representations